St John New Zealand

 I kept a diary of my experience of what was called PTSD - but which I am going to call post traumatic stress injury (PTSI) .
 It's not pretty and it's very raw/unedited, but so many people have talked to me, thanked me for my honesty and told me their stories and about their own private struggles that I've used it as the basis for my book 'Out Of The Woods: A Paramedic's Journey Through PTSD'.
 Available here, hopefully that will allow anyone else who is struggling to see what I went through, how it affected me and the help I obtained - and how they too can recover.

-I think one of the things I discovered was that you feel so unique and so on your own - and that no one else can understand - but actually the thoughts, feelings and reactions to most cases of PTSD are relatively similar, even if the circumstances that gave rise to it are different.
+I think one of the things I discovered was that you feel so unique and so on your own - and that no one else can understand - but actually the thoughts, feelings and reactions to most cases of PTSI are relatively similar, even if the circumstances that gave rise to it are different.

 If you find it sounding familiar, or ringing any alarm bells, maybe talk to someone.

-Irrespective of what caused your PTSD, the outworking of it can include nightmares, avoidance, anxiety, poor sleep, fear, depression, re-living it...I might not understand your initial experience, but I really do understand your symptoms...
+Irrespective of what caused your PTSI, the outworking of it can include nightmares, flashbacks, avoidance, hallucinations, anxiety, poor sleep, fear, depression, re-living it...I might not understand your initial experience, but I really do understand your symptoms...